echoCTF/echoCTF.RED/docs/Sysconfig-Keys.md

 * `profile_twitch`: Whether the field will be visible under the player profile page.
 This is different than `profile_settings_fields`
 * `profile_youtube`: Whether the field will be visible under the player profile page.
 This is different than `profile_settings_fields`

-* `writeup_rankings`: Whether or not writeup rankings will be visible on leaderboards
+* `writeup_rankings`: Whether or not writeup rankings will be visible on leaderboard
 * `country_rankings`: Whether or not country rankings will be visible on leaderboard
 * `player_point_rankings`: Whether or not player point rankings will be visible on leaderboard
 * `player_monthly_rankings`: Whether or not player monthly rankings will be visible on leaderboard